Equatorial Guinea Travel Information

 There is a risk of piracy off the coast of Equatorial Guinea.

-Businesses in Equatorial Guinea tend to shut down daily between 1pm and 4pm for a long lunch break and siesta; working hours are generally 8am to 1pm and 4pm to 7pm, Monday to Saturday.
 Lightweight suits are acceptable attire for meetings and shaking hands is an appropriate greeting.
 Greetings tend to be formal.
-Business cards should be in Spanish or French and a translator may be necessary if you only speak English.
+Business cards should be in Spanish or French and a translator may be necessary for foreigners who only speak English.

-Landline telephone penetration is low in Equatorial Guinea and there is only one GSM mobile telephone operator which has coverage in Malabo, Bata, and several other mainland cities.
-Internet is available in the major cities and some internet cafés do operate but internet usage is not yet widespread among the local population.
+Internet is available in the major cities and some internet cafés do operate, though internet usage is not yet widespread among the local population.
 The international access code for Equatorial Guinea is +240.

 Visitors to Equatorial Guinea may import the following goods into the country: 200 cigarettes; 50 cigars or 250g of tobacco, one litre of wine and one litre of spirits, and an amount of perfume reasonable for personal use.